tkresic/accounts/README.md

 # Accounts Microservice

 One of the microservices that supports the [desktop cash register application in Flutter](https://github.com/tkresic/app).
+Docker image can be found [here](https://hub.docker.com/repository/docker/tkresic/accounts).

+### Quickstart

+`docker-compose up`

 ### Runs the microservice as a Spring Boot application